 In culture and spirituality, as well as in economics and the environment, are the forms that complete the meaning of sustainability, and sustainability is one with Humanistic Capitalism, as an inclusive conception of everything material and immaterial that concerns the human person.
 The matrix and lowest common denominator of all this is universal humanism.

 I like to think of an inclusive sustainability of material and spiritual values, a concrete place where the environment, the economy, culture and the spirit live together.
 I am convinced that in this way we can have a sustainable and complete action, because in spite of technology we live immersed in nature, and as Leibniz put it, nature "does not make leaps", that is, the relationships between things are of continuity and not of disruption.
-For this reason we imagine that there must be environmental sustainability, economic sustainability, cultural sustainability and spiritual sustainability.
+For this reason we imagine that there must be environmental sustainability, economic sustainability, cultural sustainability, spiritual sustainability and moral sustainability.